Overview

 Setup

-The Datadog Agent in ECS should be deployed as a container once on every EC2 instance in your ECS cluster.
-This is done by creating a Task Definition for the Datadog Agent container and deploying it as a Daemon service.
-Each Datadog Agent container then monitors the other containers on their respective EC2 instances.
+To monitor your ECS containers and tasks, deploy the Datadog Agent as a container once on each EC2 instance in your ECS cluster.
+You can do this by creating a task definition for the Datadog Agent container and deploying it as a daemon service.
+Each Datadog Agent container then monitors the other containers on its respective EC2 instance.

-3. Optional Setup the additional Datadog Agent features
+3. (Optional) Set up additional Datadog Agent features

 Note: Datadog’s Autodiscovery can be used in conjunction with ECS and Docker to automatically discover and monitor running tasks in your environment.

-The Task Definition launches the Datadog Agent container with the necessary configurations.
-When you need to modify the Agent configuration, update this Task Definition and redeploy the Daemon Service as needed.
-You can configure the Task Definition using either the AWS CLI tools or using the Amazon Web Console.
+This ECS task definition launches the Datadog Agent container with the necessary configurations.
+When you need to modify the Agent configuration, update this task definition and redeploy the daemon service.
+You can configure this task definition by using the AWS Management Console, or with the AWS CLI.

 The following sample is a minimal configuration for core infrastructure monitoring.
 However, additional Task Definition samples with various features enabled are provided in the Setup additional Agent features section if you want to use those instead.